Contact us by email

 Dorothy Ann and Gary E. Davis

 Gary E. Davis has studied nature and people since the 1950s as a scientist, aquanaut, and commercial fisherman.
 He has explored California's giant kelp forests, Florida's Everglades and tropical estuaries, coral reefs and ocean depths in the Florida Keys, Virgin Islands, and the Bahamas.
 During 40+ years of scientific research in national parks, he realized that translating his science into clear visual narratives was as important as the discoveries themselves.
 He now shares his enthusiasm for life with visual narratives and image galleries to better connect people to nature.
 Trained as a marine ecologist and a fisheries scientist in the 1960s, he pioneered studies of spiny lobsters, abalone, and other key species as ‘vital signs’ of ocean health tipping points that improved conservation.
 In the 1980s, he developed a prototype ecological health monitoring program to give early warnings of crises, design remediation, and guide ecosystem stewardship in Channel Islands National Park, California.
 He then helped expand this vision to the entire U. S. National Park System in the 1990s.
 With his research, he also showed how un-fished marine reserves could simultaneously improve local fishing and ocean health in Dry Tortugas, Everglades, Biscayne, and Channel Islands national parks.
 Formerly, Gary held a variety of research and management positions with the U. S. National Park Service and U. S. Geological Survey.
-He was a founding board member of the SeaDoc Society at the University of California, Davis, Wildlife Health Center, and currently serves on the board of the Western National Parks Association.
-He also advises the U. S. Depts. of Interior as a member of the National Park System Advisory Board's Science Committee.
+He was a founding board member of the SeaDoc Society at the University of California, Davis, Wildlife Health Center, and served on the board of the Western National Parks Association.
+He also advised the U. S. Department of the Interior as a member of the National Park System Advisory Board's Science Committee.
 He hopes you enjoy the stories of people and nature in his images.

 Dorothy Ann Davis was enamored with the wonder of photography when, as a child, she watched her mother develop pictures in a small home darkroom and discovered the magic of the emerging images.
 She developed and applied her own photographic style during a 30-year career as a teacher of English literature, art history and French language and culture.
 She traveled extensively to investigate cultures she then shared with her students.
 She used her photographs to share “the power of place” and to spark in her students a desire for lifelong learning through their own experiences.
 Dorothy has literally flown around the world, visiting six continents and accumulating cultural experiences and images that she shares enthusiastically with others.
 She is awed by the influential power of images and amazed at the beauty and the cultures of the world in which we live.
 Through her photographs, Dorothy aspires to share the stories of the people and places living in the images.